- What is a pop-up blocker?

 If you are not sure if you have pop-up blocker software installed, go to http://www.popup-killer-review.com/rundetect.htm.
 This site will let you know if you have pop-up blocker software installed.

-If a pop-up blocker software are installed, you must let it know that MyCCRI is safe and that the windows can pop-up.
+If a pop-up blocker software is installed, you must let it know that MyCCRI is safe and that the windows can pop-up.